-External Beam Radiotherapy—the most common form of radiation therapy, this treatment uses high-energy x-rays generated through a beam by a special machine called a linear accelerator.
-High doses of radiation are directed at cancer cells through the beam, to destroy them or prevent them from growing.
+The most common form of radiation therapy, this treatment uses high-energy x-rays generated through a beam by a special machine called a linear accelerator.
+High doses of radiation are directed at cancer cells through the beam to destroy them or prevent them from growing.

-Intensity Modulated Radiotherapy (IMRT)—a special type of external beam radiation, this treatment conforms to the shape of the tumor and delivers selective beams of radiation, minimizing the impact on non-cancerous areas.
-It’s administered through the TomoTherapy® system, a cutting-edge radiation tool that gives IMRT treatments with three-dimensional image guidance.
-ThedaCare is one of only 10 healthcare facilities in the state of Wisconsin to offer this technology.
+A special type of external beam radiation, this treatment conforms to the shape of the tumor and delivers selective beams of radiation, minimizing the impact on non-cancerous areas.
+It’s administered through the TrueBeam® linear accelerator system, a cutting-edge radiation tool that gives IMRT treatments with three-dimensional image guidance.

-Stereotactic Radiosurgery (SRS)—performed with the revolutionary CyberKnife® Robotic Radiosurgery System, this treatment delivers very finely focused beams of high-dose radiation to destroy a tumor.
+Performed with the revolutionary CyberKnife® S7 Robotic or TrueBeam® Radiotherapy System, this treatment delivers very finely focused beams of high-dose radiation to destroy a tumor.
 It is painless and completely non-invasive—the treatment involves no incisions.
-A robotic arm moves to precisely deliver radiation to specific areas of the body, reaching tumors that may otherwise be considered inoperable.
+The technology continuously moves to deliver accurate and precise radiation to specific areas of the body, reaching tumors that may otherwise be considered inoperable.

 What to Expect During Treatment

 Before you begin treatment, you’ll meet with your radiation oncologist, a doctor who specializes in radiation therapy.
 Together, you’ll discuss the best radiation treatment for your cancer.
-You’ll then be scheduled for a simulation, which will "simulate" how you’ll be positioned, and where the radiation will be delivered, using a CT scanner, which is a large x-ray machine.
+You’ll then be scheduled for a simulation, which will “simulate” how you’ll be positioned and where the radiation will be delivered.
+This is done using a CT scanner, which is a large x-ray machine.

-A few days later, once the radiation therapy team has completed your radiation treatment plan, you’ll begin treatment.
 Treatments are painless—they’re similar to what it’s like to have an x-ray taken.
 You’ll lie down on a table while the machine providing your treatment administers the radiation.
-The machine will be controlled by your radiation therapist, from an area outside the treatment room.
-He or she will still be able to see, hear, and talk to you throughout the process.
+The machine will be controlled by your radiation therapist from an area outside the treatment room.
+He or she will still be able to see, hear and talk to you throughout the process.

-It’s important to remain still while having radiation treatment, to avoid damaging healthy tissue around the cancerous area.
-The procedure can last anywhere from a few minutes to a few hours, and usually occurs daily.
+It’s important to remain still while having radiation treatment to avoid damaging healthy tissue around the cancerous area.
+The procedure can last anywhere from a few minutes to an hour, and usually occurs daily.
 You may need to receive treatment for a week, a month, or more—it all depends on you, your cancer, and how it’s responding.